This Is Love (George Harrison song)

-"This Is Love" is a song by English rock musician George Harrison that was released on his 1987 album Cloud Nine.
+"This Is Love" is a song by the English rock musician George Harrison that was released on his eleventh studio album Cloud Nine (1987).
 Harrison co-wrote the song with Jeff Lynne, who also co-produced the track.
-In June 1988, it was issued as the third single from Cloud Nine, peaking at number 55 on the UK Singles Chart.
+In June 1988, it was issued as the third single from Cloud Nine, peaking at number 55 on the UK singles chart.

 The original B-side for the single was going to be "Handle with Care", a collaboration between Harrison, Lynne, Roy Orbison and Tom Petty recorded at Bob Dylan's studio in Santa Monica, California.
 When executives at Harrison's distributor Warner Bros.
 Records heard the track, they decided it was too good to be released as single "filler", a decision that resulted in the formation of the Traveling Wilburys, and the album Traveling Wilburys Vol. 1, with "Handle with Care" as the lead track and single.

 Steve Wood and Daniel May composed music to the 1998 IMAX documentary film Everest incorporating melodies from some of Harrison's songs, one of which was "This Is Love".
-Harrison's Cloud Nine recording also appeared on his 2009 compilation Let It Roll: Songs by George Harrison.
+Harrison's Cloud Nine recording also appeared on his third compilation album Let It Roll: Songs by George Harrison (2009).

-Reception
+Critical reception

-Cash Box called it a "terrifically hooky little tune for George and co-writer/producer Jeff Lynne to shine on" and praised the song's dynamics.
+Cashbox called it a "terrifically hooky little tune for George and co-writer/producer Jeff Lynne to shine on" and praised the song's dynamics.